Contact Us!

 Performing any work or work-like activity that is not reported can constitute Workers’ Comp fraud.
 Fraud can result in having to pay back benefits received, a complete loss of future monetary benefits, and even criminal charges.

 About a year after your work injury or surgery (if applicable), you should be evaluated by your doctor for permanency.
-This is a special examination which requires the doctor to make a particular determination regarding maximum medical improvement, and fill out a special form.
+This is a special examination that requires the doctor to make a particular determination regarding maximum medical improvement and fill out a special form.

 While we welcome you to contact us at Zea Proukou at any point in this process, it is encouraged that you have an attorney on your side helping from day one!